appsquickly/typhoon/README.md

 ### So, does this mean XML?

 When I say Spring-like, I mean that it supports the above features.
-It does not mean XML!
-(Spring for Java doesn't imply XML either). . .
-Initially I've provided an XML implementation, because it was the fastest way I could satisfactorily meet the above goals.
+It does not necessarily mean XML!
+(Spring for Java doesn't imply XML either). ___To give the above benefits requires that the component definitions be interpreted at runtime.___ Otherwise you run into problems with the order of definition of components, type conversion, and others that you're probably not interested in hearing about, unless you're writing a DI container of your own.

-I think it's ___already rapid and effective___, _especially if you use AppCode with XML-schema completion_. . .
-But,
-the real idea is to decouple the internal component model from the definitions, because this provides all of the flexibility.
-XML will still serve as the basis for the GUI-tool.
-(And hey, it worked for Apple with Interface Builder and StoryBoard, didn't it?) . .
-DSL will be a separate ComponentFactory sub-class.
-"Annotations" coming real soon.
+#### Annotations

+"Annotations" (aka Macros) have their place, but they don't really provide the modularization of concerns or configuration management options that I'm after.
+(I will be supporting them, and I do like them for test cases).

+So that leaves:

+#### DSL
+I thought about writing an interpreted, domain-specific language (DSL).
+This is certainly a fun exercise in the use of <a href="http://en.wikipedia.org/wiki/Compiler-compiler">compiler compilers</a>.
+However it would be:

+* Just another language that people will need to learn, given that there is no current standard.
+* Would pose additional overhead on memory and CPU-constrained devices.
+Like the Objective-C runtime, I want something thin enough as to be hardly there.

+#### GUI Tool

+This is going to be neat, but in the experience of my friends at Jetbrains " a text-editor approach is more convenient and fluent than GUI-based approach."
+After all, when writing serious Apps do you use nibs?
+So the idea with the GUI tool is to faciliate rapid feedback, but at the same time produce readable code.
+Also it would cost a lot to develop, and I don't have the time or money.

+__So the XML is the winner.
+It provides the features that I stated above.
+And also:__

+* There's already a defacto standard with the Spring-style approach in Java, .NET and ActionScript.
+* Evyeryone knows XML.
+* It provides very low overhead, so is compatible with memory and CPU-constrained devices.
+* There's nothing new to learn, because, its very easy to provide code-completion and hints.
+As it stands now, I have schema-based completion, which is pretty cool.
+And I'm working with the Jetbrains team to provide more code introspections for <a href="http://www.jetbrains.com/objc/">AppCode</a> so you get initializer, selector and property-name completion.
+* It can still be used as the foundation for a future GUI-tool - this is what Apple does with Interface Builder and StoryBoards.

 # Usage